 An Information Circular accompanies this Notice of Annual General Meeting.
 The Information Circular contains details of matters to be considered at the Meeting.
-The Company's Annual Report is available electronically on the Company's website at www.canforpul.com/InvestorRelations Relations or upon request at annualreport@canforpulp.com.
-The Annual Report includes consolidated financial statements of the Company for the year ended December 31, 2017 and the auditors' report thereon and the Management's Discussion and Analysis of Financial Condition and Results of Operations of the Company.
+The Company's Annual Report is available electronically on the Company's website at www.canfor.com/investor-relations/reports or upon request at annualreport@canforpulp.com.
+The Annual Report includes consolidated financial statements of the Company for the year ended December 31, 2018 and the auditors' report thereon and the Management's Discussion and Analysis of Financial Condition and Results of Operations of the Company.